nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    Use case ends.

+**Extensions**

+* 1a.
+An undo operation is not possible as there is nothing left to undo.
+    * 1a1.
+SportSync shows an error message stating that there is nothing left to undo.
+      Use case resumes at step 1.

-#### Use case: Redo a command
+#### Use case UC11 - Redo a command

+* Similar to UC10.

+#### Use case UC12 - View calendar events

 **MSS**

-1. Coach requests to redo a mistakenly undone command.
-2. SportSync redoes the mistakenly undone command.

-   Use case ends.

-#### Use case: View calendar events

-**MSS**

 1. Coach requests to view the calendar events.
 2. SportSync displays the calendar events on the interface.
-3. Coach interacts with the calendar events as required.
+3. Coach interacts with the calendar events as desired.

     Use case ends.

 ### Non-Functional Requirements